Silver

 Water regularly during warmer months.
 Allow to dry out before watering again.
 Water when rainfall is not enough in cooler months.
 If the soil is dry to touch then water as they like the soil to remain moist.

-How To Grow Potatoes In A Container
+Potted Jacaranda Trees - How To Grow Jacaranda In A Pot

 Yet No Comments